KapoorKartik/node-js/ENGINEERING_LOG.md

 **Learning Event Loop**

-So even loop in node js is async i/o operations
+- So even loop in node js is async i/o operations
+- That is in nature is non blocking
+- So it's a non blocking i/o that levergaes the multithreading of kernal
+- Till now this is how much i know